 So I am coming around on Silas, the same way I did on Mary, and for the same reason: more cards were released in their campaigns, and those cards play to their strengths.

-Many new cards, Like signum crucis, give you benefits before you commit them.
-That allows you to add a ton of bless tokens to the bag every round, either for one action or as part of the mythos phase, and with drawing thin, the numbers can get substantial.
-In a bless heavy strategy, unrelenting can either majorly increase your chances of success (Get all the tokens that would make you fail, including numerical tokens, out of the bag), or you can put additional blessings on it, draw cards, and let it ride.
+Many new cards, like signum crucis (now 0xp), give you benefits before you commit them.
+That allows you to add a ton of bless tokens to the bag every round, either for one action or as part of the mythos phase, and with Drawing Thin, the numbers can get substantial.
+In a bless-heavy strategy, Unrelenting can either majorly increase your chances of success (Most of the tokens that would make you fail, including numerical tokens, out of the bag), or you can put additional blessings on it, draw cards, and let it ride.